KL-DL-ML/federated-learning-autoencoder-anomaly-detection/README.md

 # Enhancing Anomaly Detection in Distributed Power Systems using Autoencoder-based Federated Learning

 This is the offical implementation of the paper: \
-**Enhancing Anomaly Detection in Distributed Power Systems using Autoencoder-based Federated Learning (In Reviewing)** \
+**Enhancing Anomaly Detection in Distributed Power Systems using Autoencoder-based Federated Learning (Accepted and Published)** \
 Kimleang Kea, Youngsun Han, Tae-Kyung Kim

 ## Introduction